DataDog/toto/boom/README.md

 ### Toto
 To set up the environment for Toto, follow the instructions in the [README](/README.md).

+### Toto v2
+To set up the environment for Toto v2, follow the Toto v2 installation instructions in the [README](/README.md).
+Register the resulting venv as the `toto2_eval_env` Jupyter kernel so the `toto2.ipynb` notebook binds to it.

 Download the following environments to reproduce these notebooks: